Point of Sale

 What does a break-even point measure?

 Your break-even point is your tipping point.
-This metric represents how much revenue you need to earn to cover your expenses.
+This metric represents how much revenue your business needs to earn to cover your expenses.

 Why a break-even point is important to measure

 If you’re consistently spending more than you’re earning, you can kiss your restaurant goodbye!
-Once you know your break-even point, you also know when you’ve started generating profit.
+Once you know your break-even point, you also know when you’ve covered your costs and started generating profit.